 Your body—all of our bodies—are where changing the status quo must begin.— Resmaa Menakem

-Aayaan is passionate about crafting innovative strategies for social change and shifting norms at the intersection of public and environmental health.
-Aayaan brings five years of experience in intercultural communication and transforming system processes to create a culture of equity.
-They thrive in intentional work cultures that prioritize the well-being of all people.
+AAYAAN is passionate about crafting innovative strategies for social change and shifting norms at the intersection of public and environmental health.
+They bring five years of experience in intercultural communication and transforming system processes to create a culture of equity.
+AAYAAN thrives in intentional work cultures that prioritize the well-being of all people.

 Their areas of expertise include:

 They love to spend time practicing learning to be in right relationship with the Earth.
 In the summer months, they support the cultivation of a community farm and an ambitious backyard garden project.
-Depending on the season, Aayaan’s favorite ways to spend time include their personal healing work, hiking/cooking with kin, meditation, writing and reading futurist texts, petting cats and drinking coffee.
+Depending on the season, AAYAAN’s favorite ways to spend time include their personal healing work, hiking/cooking with kin, meditation, writing and reading futurist texts, petting cats and drinking coffee.
+In 2022, they launched Unearth Freedom.